 Jump to:

+Most of the ingredients for this recipe are familiar.
 Let me focus in on a few potentially unfamiliar ingredients.

-Substitutions: If you can't find pigeon peas, you can substitute the same amount of cooked red kidney beans for this recipe.
+- Pigeon peas - substitute the same amount of cooked red kidney beans for this recipe.

 🔪 Instructions